gssapi/gssproxy/docs/Userproxy.md

-Because this mode is intended to provide full access to a user session, including potentially further proxing out to another gssproxy instance, the userproxy mode does not prevent loops in GSSAPI by internally setting the GSS_USE_PROXY env var to "no", as the defaul mode does.
+Because this mode is intended to provide full access to a user session, including potentially further proxing out to another gssproxy instance, the userproxy mode does not prevent loops in GSSAPI by internally setting the GSS_USE_PROXY env var to "no", as the default mode does.

 This allows the following to work:
 [container (GSSAPI app)] -> [user session (GSS-Proxy)] -> [privileged (GSS-Proxy)]

-It is also the reaon why a non standard socket is used in this mode, so that the proxymech plugin running withing GSSAPI in the GSS-Proxy's userproxy itself does not, in fact, try to reconnect back and deadlock in a loop.
+It is also the reason why a non standard socket is used in this mode, so that the proxymech plugin running withing GSSAPI in the GSS-Proxy's userproxy itself does not, in fact, try to reconnect back and deadlock in a loop.

-Within the container it is recommended to bind mount he userproxy created directory on the standard location which is generally:
+Within the container it is recommended to bind mount the userproxy created directory on the standard location which is generally:
 /var/lib/gssproxy